 The Gulf of Maine has several different real-time monitoring programs that utilize buoys to provide information on wave height, period, wind speed, wind direction, barometric pressure, and other hydrodynamic and meteorological conditions that are updated every hour.
 Several of these buoys are located close to shore (within 12 miles), while others are located farther offshore.
 See the National Data Buoy Center and the Northeastern Regional Association of Coastal and Ocean Observing Systems (NERACOOS) websites.
 Wave models are also used to predict conditions in the North Atlantic by the Navy's Fleet Numerical Meteorology and Oceanography Center, and marine forecasts for coastal and offshore waters are available through NOAA's National Weather Service.

 Usually, hurricanes are either relatively weak (Category 1), or of tropical storm strength when they threaten the Maine coastline.
 However, the chance of Maine being hit by a hurricane does exist.
-The United States Landfalling Hurricane Probability Project is part of the Tropical Meteorology Research Project at Colorado State University and the GeoGraphics Laboratory at Bridgewater State College.
+The United States Landfalling Hurricane Probability Project is part of the Tropical Meteorology Research Project at Colorado State University.
 It provides information on probabilities of landfall, including past landfalling hurricanes and tropical storms.

 The cold waters of the Labrador Current flow southeastward from the Arctic, along the eastern coast of Canada and into the Gulf of Maine, bringing with it arctic waters year-round.
 Visit the Northeastern Regional Association of Coastal and Ocean Observing Systems (NERACOOS) website for more information.